-Just 19 years old, Teofimo is a sensational prospect at 135 pounds.
-A former amateur standout, he earned a place at 132 pounds on the 2016 U.S. Olympic boxing team in Rio de Janiero, but questionable politics in the amateur program took it away from him.
-Teofimo instead represented Honduras – the birthplace of his parents – at the Olympic Games.
+Just 21 years old, Teofimo is a one-year pro.
+A sensational young prospect at 135 pounds, he is considered one of the top young talents in the sport by many observers.
+He was an amateur standout before his debut – he earned a place on the 2016 U.S. Olympic boxing team at 132 pounds, but controversial politics in the amateur program took it away from him.
+Teofimo instead represented Honduras – the birthplace of his parents – at the Olympic Games in Rio de Janeiro.

-He’s been very active since his debut, with five fights in his first six months as a pro.
+He’s been very active since his debut, with 10 fights in his first 20 months as a pro.

 “I also sparred with Guillermo Rigondeaux and Luke Campbell, the 2012 Olympic gold medalist.
 I’ve sparred with many, many, many professionals since I was 13 years old.